kristopolous/2019-november-novel/ch6.rst

 In 1843, a Parisian newspaper named *La Réforme* started publication.
 Some of the regular contributors included Karl Marx (who later became the editor of his own paper, *Neue Rheinische Zeitung* in 1848), Pierre-Joseph Proudhon, the first person to call himself an anarchist, and a journalist at three other newspapers, and Mikhail Bakunin, regarded as one of the most important anarchists in the 19th century.

 Their writings in *La Réforme*, are credited with instrumenting the 1848 French Revolution and many similar copycat revolutions throughout Europe.
-In this context we have to consider people like Karl Marx, as a journalist writing for a Paris paper.
+In this context we have to consider people like Karl Marx as a journalist writing for a Paris paper.

-After the success of the 1848 French revolution, the editors, writers, and journalists of *La Réforme* were given politcal power and made part of the provisional French government.
-The disruptive technologists in a disrupted society were put in charge of controlling it, at the urgings of the public.
+After the success of the 1848 French Revolution, the editors, writers, and journalists of *La Réforme* were given politcal power and made part of the provisional French government.[#] The disruptive technologists in a disrupted society were put in charge of controlling it at the urgings of the public.

+.. [#] "The June Revolution" in Collected Works of Karl Marx and Frederick Engels: Volume 7, p.
+160.

-These publics had assumed the future, as depicted by these journalists using these technologies, could be administered by them.
+These publics had assumed the future as depicted by these journalists using these technologies could be administered by them.
 This wasn't the last time such a projection of assumption of ability was made of the technological opportunists of the era.

 As Reid Hoffman explains in Blitzscaling, the skills to create a future, the skills to administrate a future, and the skills to control a future, are different stages of an innovation cycle and most likely, the jobs of different people.